mjenifer/maxar-coding-challenge/README.md

 ## Shortcomings
 * Runner script is single threaded
 * Desired formatted the output is handled by a script and not within the program itself
+* Another program for executing the GET requests would of been better than a bash script.
+Another Typescript program would be able to handle pararallel requests a lot beter than accomplishing it in bash.
+Or maybe used Postman for creating the requests.
+* Move the actual formatting of the output data to the program instead of handling it in a shell script.
+Would of made things a lot easier and is also what is called out in the requirements.
+* How the formatted data is created is pretty janky.